-If anybody is known for their knowledge about Columnstore indexes it’s Niko.
+Niko is well-known for his knowledge about Columnstore indexes.
 He has compiled an impressive blog series of all things relating to Columnstore indexes.
 To date he has posted 126 separate posts relating to the workings of Columnstore indexes.
 You can read them in detail here.

-With his extensive SQL internals knowledge Paul has compiled a two comprehensive libraries on SQL Server wait types and latches.
-You can view the post about them here.
+With his extensive SQL internals knowledge Paul has compiled two comprehensive libraries about SQL Server wait types and latches.
+You can view the posts about them in detail here.